4 December 2012 WHY IS MY BLOOD GLUCOSE SO HIGH WHEN I WAKE UP?

 If you had a late night high carb snack, then it is possible that your fasting blood glucose is high simply due to poor food choices in the presence of insulin resistance.
 As well, a large late night dinner high in fat can delay digestion and absorption of the carb content of the meal enough so that your post-meal rise in BG is going like gang busters around the time the Dawn Phenomenon is kicking in.

 Need help controlling carbs at meals?
 You can start with a typical goal of 30-45 grams total carbs if you are an adult woman or 45-60 grams if you are an adult man.
 Try limiting your bedtime snack to 11- 20 grams total carbs.
 Discuss individualized meal and snack goals with your healthcare provider!
 If you have diabetes, ask your doctor for a referral to a Certified Diabetes Educator (CDE).
 This type of specialist is trained to help patients manage all aspects of their diabetes care while coordinating with the patient's primary care provider or endocrinologist.Have questions or comments about this post?
-Please feel free to comment on MyNetDiary's Community Forum or Facebook page – I would love to hear from you.
+Please feel free to comment on MyNetDiary's Community Forum or Facebook page – We would love to hear from you.
 And consider visiting our new Pinterest page!

 This article can be found at http://www.mynetdiary.com/why-is-my-blood-glucose-so-high-when-i-wake-up.html